-Comic books are often dismissed as just "for kids," but they also represent a powerful art form that attracts imaginative storytellers who are interested in writing about the entire spectrum of human behavior... even the dirty stuff.
-They’re not all great, but at the intersection of sex, gore, and quality you'll find the best comics that definitely aren't for kids.
+Comic books are often dismissed as juvenile works, but they also represent a powerful art form that attracts imaginative storytellers who are interested in writing about the entire spectrum of human behavior - even the dirty stuff.
+They may not all be great, but at the intersection of graphic content, gore, and quality you'll find the best comics that definitely aren't for kids.

-In the Golden Age, many comics embraced sex, violence, the occult, and amorality with the tawdry enthusiasm of pulp fiction.
-After the advent of the Comics Code Authority in 1954, mature content was forced underground to small press publishers, making it harder for mature readers to find the adult storytelling they craved.
-It also led to a slew of pornographic comics bereft of plot and a strengthening of the perception that the only "acceptable" comics were those portraying facile, simplified superhero stories.
+In the Golden Age, many comics embraced adult elements with the enthusiasm of pulp fiction.
+After the advent of the Comics Code Authority in 1954, this content was forced underground to small press publishers, making it harder for mature readers to find the adult storytelling they craved.
+It also led to a slew of comics bereft of plot and a strengthening of the perception that the only "acceptable" comics were those portraying facile, simplified superhero stories.

-Despite these conditions, some of the comic world's best creators took leaps of faith and put out comics that explore X-rated themes, yet aren't total smut (nor splatter).
-In fact, these adult comics are often masterpieces.
-While they aren't necessarily erotic comics, these mature comic books definitely aren't for kids.
+Despite these conditions, some of the comic world's best creators took leaps of faith and put out comics that explore explicit themes, yet aren't totally bad.
+In fact, these adult comic books are often masterpieces.
+While they aren't necessarily racy comics, these mature comic books definitely aren't for kids.